What is Shirakawa's Seki? Shirakawa, a border town where the checkpoint was once located [Fukushima Prefecture]

 Google Maps

-Nanko, a park built by Sadanobu Matsudaira for the common people
+Nanko, a park for the common people built by Matsudaira Sadanobu

-Nanko is a park built by Sadanobu Matsudaira in 1801.
-Sadanobu created a pond in what was originally a wetland, developed gardens, walking paths, etc., and created a park where everyone could enter, eliminating boundaries, based on his philosophy of ``enjoying the people and the people.''
-Said to be Japan's first park, the park's Kyoraku-tei (an important cultural property designated by Shirakawa City) is a tea room that anyone can use regardless of social status.
+Nanko is a park built by Matsudaira Sadanobu in 1801.
+Sadanobu's philosophy was "enjoyment for the common man and the samurai," and he created a pond in what was originally a wetland, and developed gardens and walking paths, eliminating boundaries to create a park that anyone could enter.
+It is said to be Japan's first park, and the Kyorakutei teahouse (designated an important cultural property by Shirakawa City) within the park is a teahouse that was open to everyone regardless of social status

-``Nanko'' has been developed by Shirakawa City as ``Nanko Park,'' a civic park, and ``Suirakuen,'' located within the park, is a beautiful Japanese garden with a strolling pond and fountain where you can enjoy tea.
+Nanko Lake has been developed by Shirakawa City as a public park called Nanko Park, and Suirakuen within the park is a beautiful Japanese garden with a strolling pond where you can enjoy tea and other activities

 Nanko Park<Information>